 Our first afternoon on Easter Island was spent exploring the township of Ranga Hoa.
 This is the only permanently inhabited settlement on Rapa Nui (the islander's native name for Easter Island).
 We walked as far as a small cove that provides the island's only sheltered port.
 It was here we caught a glimpse of our first moai statue, Ahu Hotake, standing guard over the harbour's entrance.

-Perhaps the most spectacular view in the area can be found just beyond the stone huts.
-The rim of Rano Kau volcano is quite a spectacle.
-The rim is almost two kilometres wide and unlike much of the island, it's a green oasis of plant life.
+A most remarkable view lies just beyond the stone huts.
+In one direction the ground slopes towards spectacular sea cliffs.
+In the opposite direction, the broad volcanic rim of Rano Kau towers over a permanent crater lake.
+The crater is almost two kilometres wide and unlike much of the island, it's a green oasis of plant life.
 I've visited this location on two separate occasions.
-However, I still marvel at the weed-covered lake sitting at the base of a crater more than a hundred metres below.
+However, I still marvel at the weed-covered waters sitting on the crater floor more than a hundred metres below.

 The next stop on our tour was Ahu Vinapu.
 This extraordinary stone platform sits on a slope beyond the eastern threshold of the airport runway.
 The craftsmanship displayed in the assembly of its stonework is unique on the island.
 The precision and style is almost identical to that seen in the likes of Cusco more than 3000km to the east.
 Researchers are divided as to whether this platform is proof that the islanders were influenced by Incan culture.